jawgumhkawng/Laravel_Blogs_App/README.md

 ## This is a Blog website

-## You can create post,comment and search.
+## You can create post,comment,sort category and search.

 *Simple Blog website using laravel with default authentication.
-This website contains blog CRUD , search , comment section , user profile and admin pannel.
+This website contains blog CRUD , search , category , comment section , user profile and admin pannel.

 ## A rough Showcase Of My jawBlog Website
 <h4>Index Page :</h4> <br>